Addressing the DESI DR2 Phantom-Crossing Anomaly and Enhanced $H_0$ Tension with Reconstructed Scalar-Tensor Gravity: Reconstructing Cosmic Evolution: Dark Energy and the Effective Gravitational Constant from Observational Data

-Figure \ref{cpl_wz} shows a direct comparison between the CPL parametrizations constrained under GR, within the MG framework defined by Eq.(\ref{pantazisparam}), and an alleviating $(w_0, w_a)$ configuration addressing the Hubble tension, i.e. the cyan dash–dotted line corresponds to $(w_0, w_a) = (-1.01, -0.71)$, which yields the parameter $h = 0.7304$~\citep{Riess:2021jrx}, consistent with the Planck~2018 CMB (TT + lowP) results~\citep{Planck:2018vyg} (see also~\citep{Alestas:2020mvb}).
-In the GR case ($g_a = 0$), represented by the purple curve and its $1\sigma$ uncertainty band, the model is constrained using the combined DESI DR2, Pantheon+, CMB, and RSD datasets, yielding best-fit parameters $w_0 \simeq -0.89 \pm 0.07$ and $w_a \simeq -0.67 \pm 0.26$.
-The best-fit reconstruction of the dark energy equation of state yields $w_{\mathrm{DE}}(0) \simeq -0.89$ at redshift $z=0$, decreasing to $w_{\mathrm{DE}}(z=2) \simeq -1.23$ in the past, which represents the standard CPL case under GR that favors a phantom crossing.
+In the GR case ($g_a = 0$), represented by the purple curve and its $1\sigma$ uncertainty band, the model is constrained using the combined DESI DR2, Pantheon+, CMB, and RSD datasets and BBN constraint, yielding best-fit parameters $w_0 \simeq -0.89 \pm 0.06$ and $w_a \simeq -0.58 \pm 0.26$ (see Table \ref{tab:constraint}).
+The best-fit reconstruction of the dark energy equation of state yields $w_{\mathrm{DE}}(0) \simeq -0.89$ at redshift $z=0$, decreasing to $w_{\mathrm{DE}}(z=2) \simeq -1.28$ in the past, which represents the standard CPL case under GR that favors a phantom crossing.
 The MG case, shown by the dark-blue curve, follows a similar evolution to the CPL (GR) case but exhibits a less steep trajectory, thereby predicting a future-time phantom crossing.

+We assess model performance using the Akaike Information Criterion (AIC) and the Bayesian Information Criterion (BIC), which balance goodness-of-fit against model complexity \cite{Kass_Raftery_1995,Burnham_Anderson_2002} (see also \cite{Shi:2012ma}):

+where $k$ is the number of free parameters and $N=1738$ is the total number of data points.
+As shown in Table~\ref{tab:aic_bic_results}, the Log model ($g_a\neq0$) achieves the minimum, ${\rm AIC}_{\min}=1585.53$, which corresponds to $\Delta{\rm AIC} = {\rm AIC}_i - {\rm AIC}_{\Lambda{\rm CDM}}=-12.62$ relative to the base $\Lambda$CDM model.
+Since a difference of $\Delta{\rm AIC} < -10$ indicates that the base model has essentially no empirical support compared to the extended model, the AIC strongly favors our modified-gravity parameterizations.
+In contrast, the BIC penalizes additional parameters more heavily, selecting the economical $\Lambda$CDM (${\rm BIC}_{\min}=1625.45$); our extended models yield $\Delta{\rm BIC}\in[3.76,4.90]$, representing only ``positive'' evidence against them ($2<\Delta{\rm BIC}\leq6$) and not reaching strong exclusion ($\Delta{\rm BIC}>6$).
+Overall, $\Lambda$CDM remains the simplest model, but the strong AIC preference shows that our dynamical MG parameterizations capture real features in the data that $\Lambda$CDM misses, making them robust predictive alternatives.